maikombecker/iphone-prompter/README.md

 This utility helps linguists present a list of words to a language consultant, presumably to be recorded.

-The iPhone or iPad are ideal for the sound booth environment, as they are completely silent.
-The have no fan, no clicking mouse or noisy keyboard, or anything else that can make noise.
+The iPhone or iPad are ideal for using in the sound booth, as they are completely silent.
+They have no fan, no clicking mouse or noisy keyboard, or anything else that can make noise.

+This utility can also be used on any machine that has a web browser, e.g. your laptop or desktop computer.

 ## How to use this utility